Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 We also have a page called Acclimatising Safely which helps give an overview on altitude and how to look after yourself on a high level trek.

-We provide all the meals on trek in the cost of the trip, which is not the case with most tour operators.
-Meals in lodges are expensive so a trek would require carrying a lot of cash.
+All the meals on trek are included in the cost of the trip; we do not ask you to bring a kitty because meals in lodges are expensive so a trek would require carrying a lot of cash.
 In our case we budget for three meals a day on trek.
 Breakfast includes cereal, porridge, or rice pudding and an egg dish with bread or toast.
 Lunch includes one dish such as fried rice, dal bhat, momos, or pasta.
-For afternoon tea, you get a hot drink plus biscuits.
-Dinner is two courses including soup and the main dish chosen by you from the menu.
-You are allowed one hot drink per meal but we don’t cover cans of drinks or extra flasks or cups of hot drinks or alcoholic drinks.
+It is much better if everyone has the same meal because the meals are cooked from scratch, so if ten people order ten different meals then lunch can take two hours.
+Better if everyone orders the same and the guide can ring ahead if there is signal.
+Dinner is two courses, normally including a soup starter and a dish chosen by you from the menu.

 Meals are often vegetarian with meat additions if you want.
 So a dal bhat can come with or without meat for example.
-The lodges can cater for people who are intolerant to wheat but you may want to bring your own alternative gluten free products because they are not easy to buy in the rural areas.
+Rice or noodles can come with vegetables or with meat.
+The lodges can cater for people who are intolerant to wheat but you may want to bring your own alternative gluten free products because they are not available in the rural areas.
 You can avoid dairy quite easily but vegan diets are a little harder to cater for.

 Emergencies

 For this trek if there was an emergency which required a quick evacuation to a hospital then a helicopter would have to be called and the guide would help to arrange this with you, having contacted your insurance company.
-Helicopters are common around the Nepalese trekking areas but obviously they depend on good weather.
+Helicopters are common around the Nepalese trekking areas but they depend on good weather.
 Mostly someone who is feeling ill from altitude must go down and that is normally done with the help of the staff or sometimes a horse.
-Locals will also help if the person is not able to be moved, and provide accommodation until help can come.
+Locals will also help if the person is not able to be moved.
 The Solu region is well established with trails and now some new roads, so another option is to get back to Paphlu and take a car back to the capital.

 Tipping